Your Ultimate Guide to Sherwin-Williams SuperDeck Stains

 Once your deck is stained, you’ll want to keep it looking great.
 I’ve learned a few maintenance tricks that help extend the life of the stain.
 First, sweep your deck regularly to remove dirt and leaves.
 Every spring, I give my deck a gentle wash with a mild cleaner and a soft brush to remove mildew or grime.
 Avoid power washing too aggressively—it can damage the stain.

 Reapply the stain every one to three years, depending on the type and your climate.
+Some homeowners also add a sealer on top — read our guide on how to seal wood after staining to decide if it’s worth the extra step.
 I check for fading or wear spots annually and touch up as needed.
 For transparent stains, you can usually apply a new coat without stripping, but solid stains might need sanding if they start to peel.
 Also, keep an eye on high-traffic areas like steps—they wear out faster and might need extra attention.

 Common Mistakes to Avoid When Using SuperDeck Stains